MatteoChapuy/cloudB-documentation/cloudb-documentation/docs/workspaces.md

 #### Project and Device Management:

-   - **Creating and Managing Projects**: Users can initiate new projects by specifying names, descriptions, locations, and uploading images.
+   - **Creating and Managing Projects**: Users can initiate new projects by specifying names (including special characters), descriptions, locations, and uploading images.
 Projects can be edited or deleted as per ongoing requirements.
+Project dates are now automatically calculated based on the minimum and maximum dates of all associated stations.
    - **Adding and Modifying Devices**: Devices used for measurements can be added to projects with specific location details and operational ranges.
-Users can view the State of Health (SOH) and battery levels of each device, and make modifications or delete devices as needed.
+Users can now name measurement points, upload and view images for each device, and see the State of Health (SOH) and battery levels.
+Users can also modify or delete devices as needed.
 #### Data Interaction:

    - **Visualization**: Users can select individual devices to access a detailed data visualization panel, which